Grant Funding Opportunities

 RESOURCES FOR CURRENT FUNDED PARTNERS

 Current funded partners, download a copy of Cedar Valley United Way's logo to use in your materials.
-If you need the file in a different format, please contact Samantha Meier.
+If you need the file in a different format, please contact Samantha Gutknecht.